sebanc/linuxloops/Install-with-linux.md

 "-e": enable rootfs and swap partitions encryption (optional but highly recommended)
 "-S": automatically applied Microsoft Surface patches from www.github.com/linux-surface (optional, Surface patches are not included by default)

-`sudo bash linuxloops -dist ubuntu -env kde-full -img ~/linuxloops/ubuntu.img -s 24 -z 4 -e`
+`sudo bash ./linuxloops -dist ubuntu -env kde-full -img ~/linuxloops/ubuntu.img -s 24 -z 4 -e`

 8. Use 'dd' to write usb_bootloader.img file from your Downloads folder to a USB flashdrive.